The Fleur and Charles Bresler Artist Residency

 Required materials include:

-- Images: Submit 10 images of work produced during the last three years.
-Work samples can be a combination of high resolution jpgs and time-based media (*up to 10 minutes total). *For collaborative teams, 10 images of collaborative work are required as well as a statement of the collaborative nature of the work. *Two minutes of video, film, sound or performance documentation = one work.
+- Images: Submit 7 images of work produced during the last three years.
+Work samples can be a combination of high resolution jpgs, pdfs, and time-based media (*up to 10 minutes total). *For collaborative teams, 7 images of collaborative work are required as well as a statement of the collaborative nature of the work. *Two minutes of video, film, sound or performance documentation = one work.
 Artists may choose to include links to Vimeo or You Tube public accounts for time-based work samples.

-- Image Requirements: You may submit up to 10 images.
-They must be in .jpg, .tiff, .png, or .gif file format.
+- Image Requirements: You may submit up to 7 images.
+They must be in .jpg, .tiff, .png, pdf or .gif file format.
 Minimum image resolution of 1920 x 1080 pixels.
 Maximum file size 5MB per image.
-Files must be labeled in the following way: first name last name-title of artwork-1.ext, first name last name-title of artwork-2.ext, etc. The file number corresponds with the number on the list of works.
+Files must be labeled in the following way: last name_title of artwork_1.ext, last name_title of artwork_2.ext, etc. The file number corresponds with the number on the list of works.
 (Ex.
-John Doe-Untitled-1.jpg)
+Jane Doe_Untitled_1.jpg)

 - List of Works Form- Numbered list of artworks with the following information: artist name, title of artwork, year, dimensions, a description of artwork is optional.